metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `circuit_breakers` (Attributes) GlobalCircuitBreakerDefaults specifies default circuit breaker budget across all services.If defined, this will be used as the default for all services. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--cluster--circuit_breakers))
+- `circuit_breakers` (Attributes) GlobalCircuitBreakerDefaults specifies default circuit breaker budget across all services.
+If defined, this will be used as the default for all services. (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--cluster--circuit_breakers))
-- `dns_lookup_family` (String) DNSLookupFamily defines how external names are looked upWhen configured as V4, the DNS resolver will only perform a lookupfor addresses in the IPv4 family.
-If V6 is configured, the DNS resolverwill only perform a lookup for addresses in the IPv6 family.If AUTO is configured, the DNS resolver will first perform a lookupfor addresses in the IPv6 family and fallback to a lookup for addressesin the IPv4 family.
-If ALL is specified, the DNS resolver will perform a lookup forboth IPv4 and IPv6 families, and return all resolved addresses.When this is used, Happy Eyeballs will be enabled for upstream connections.Refer to Happy Eyeballs Support for more information.Note: This only applies to externalName clusters.See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html#envoy-v3-api-enum-config-cluster-v3-cluster-dnslookupfamilyfor more information.Values: 'auto' (default), 'v4', 'v6', 'all'.Other values will produce an error.
+- `dns_lookup_family` (String) DNSLookupFamily defines how external names are looked up When configured as V4, the DNS resolver will only perform a lookup for addresses in the IPv4 family.
+If V6 is configured, the DNS resolver will only perform a lookup for addresses in the IPv6 family.
+If AUTO is configured, the DNS resolver will first perform a lookup for addresses in the IPv6 family and fallback to a lookup for addresses in the IPv4 family.
+If ALL is specified, the DNS resolver will perform a lookup for both IPv4 and IPv6 families, and return all resolved addresses.
+When this is used, Happy Eyeballs will be enabled for upstream connections.
+Refer to Happy Eyeballs Support for more information.
+Note: This only applies to externalName clusters.
+See https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto.html#envoy-v3-api-enum-config-cluster-v3-cluster-dnslookupfamily for more information.
+Values: 'auto' (default), 'v4', 'v6', 'all'.
+Other values will produce an error.
 - `max_requests_per_connection` (Number) Defines the maximum requests for upstream connections.
-If not specified, there is no limit.see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-msg-config-core-v3-httpprotocoloptionsfor more information.
+If not specified, there is no limit. see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#envoy-v3-api-msg-config-core-v3-httpprotocoloptions for more information.
-- `per_connection_buffer_limit_bytes` (Number) Defines the soft limit on size of the cluster’s new connection read and write buffers in bytes.If unspecified, an implementation defined default is applied (1MiB).see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto#envoy-v3-api-field-config-cluster-v3-cluster-per-connection-buffer-limit-bytesfor more information.
+- `per_connection_buffer_limit_bytes` (Number) Defines the soft limit on size of the cluster’s new connection read and write buffers in bytes.
+If unspecified, an implementation defined default is applied (1MiB). see https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto#envoy-v3-api-field-config-cluster-v3-cluster-per-connection-buffer-limit-bytes for more information.
 - `upstream_tls` (Attributes) UpstreamTLS contains the TLS policy parameters for upstream connections (see [below for nested schema](#nestedatt--spec--runtime_settings--envoy--cluster--upstream_tls))

 <a id="nestedatt--spec--runtime_settings--envoy--cluster--circuit_breakers"></a>